moneway/docker-tablesnap/README.md

 # docker-tablesnap
-Simple alpine based image for tablesnap.
+Simple image for tablesnap.
 Planning to use it with cassandra setup on k8s